 Voting Process for Youth Observer to the UUA Board of Trustees

-Voting for the 2016 election is closed - thank you for participating in the decision-making process of our faith!
+Voting for the 2016 election is closed - voting for the 2017 election will open in mid-March.
+Thank you for participating in the decision-making process of our faith!

 The voting process for the election of the Youth Observer to the Unitarian Universalist Association (UUA) Board of Trustees is based on the process used to determine the number of congregational delegates at General Assembly.